-The evaluated version of the TOE can be run on the following IBM hardware plattform: IBM xSeries.
-For a detailed description of the system the tests were performed on, please refer to chapter 7 of this report.
+The evaluated version of the TOE can be run on the following IBM hardware plattforms: IBM xSeries (x345, x365 and x445) and eServer (e326).
+For a detailed description of the systems the tests were performed on, please refer to chapter 7 of this report.